Deba1104/Coding-Problem-Search-Platform/README.md

-# Codesearch Search Engine
+# CodeQuest Search Engine
-I have created a search engine-"Codesearch" comprising DSA Problems.
+I have created a search engine-"CodeQuest" comprising DSA Problems.

 ## Technologies
 Project is created with: